motion/orbit/notes/next.md

     - less clutter
     - no header
     - simple topic list
-- "stop asking" and "always send" for error reporting
-- "reset orbit db" option if error during startup
 - record video of a demo
 - community - beta build, email, rss updates in app

-- refactor: bring `orbit-electron` into `orbit`
-  - clean up the child process fork stuff a tiny bit
-  - cleans up a lot of duplicate packages

 # Umed

 - remove "archived" gmail
 - Really simple throttle to keep cpu from going too much
-- Auto sync more by default: everything should just "sync" a lot when you add it (default whitelist a lot)
-  - for gmail, dont sync full history, but do sync a trailing X months or limited # of items
-- Slack.people sometimes still not showing up
-- Github sync auto select everything by default
 - GDocs auto sync most things by default

 # next